Sieep-Coding/Sieep-Coding/README.md

 # ALTERYX-MOTIVES

-Experienced business intelligence developer and full-stack engineer.
+Experienced full-stack and embedded engineer.

-I’m currently learning C, Go, TypeScript, and enterprise Linux!
+Learning C, Go, TypeScript, and enterprise Linux!

 Say hi or fork a repo to help me out. 😊